isabella-droescher/BurgerApp/README.md

 Tasks:
 ---------------------------
-◦ Create the UI considering the provided mockups (overview & detail).
+◦ Create the UI with overview & detail screen.

 ◦ Create the architecture of the app (model, structure, etc.) to the best of your abilities (clean code, maintainability, acknowledge platform specific guidelines, ...).

 ◦ Make sure optimal UX is maintained throughout the app.

-◦ Fetch the restaurant.json (take a look at the provided data) from the server when the app launches, display the overview:
+◦ Fetch the restaurant.json when the app launches, display the overview:

     -> Restaurant name and address